 Wouldn’t you love to beat that sugar addiction—to stop it in its ugly tracks?
 You can.

-Smoothies are delicious—some fruit, protein, ice, throw it in the blender and yum-o!
+Smoothies are delicious—some veggies, protein, a bit of fruit, ice, throw it in the blender and yum-o!
 Then, if you start adding in handfuls of fresh leafy greens, you’ve got a recipe for sugar-bashing success.